 Chip Loewenson is a member of the firm’s Securities Litigation, Enforcement, and White-Collar Defense Group.
 His practice focuses primarily on white-collar defense, including regulatory matters.
-His cases have included alleged insider trading, market manipulation, and other securities fraud issues, foreign corrupt practices, government contract fraud, FDA reporting, trade secrets, customs violations, tax evasion, money laundering, price-fixing, health care fraud, false claims against the government, obstruction of justice, and attorney discipline.
+His cases have included alleged insider trading, market manipulation, and other securities fraud issues, foreign corrupt practices, OFAC sanctions, government contract fraud, tax evasion, money laundering, price-fixing, false claims against the government, obstruction of justice, and attorney discipline.
 He has also handled significant civil litigation, including cases involving civil RICO, securities fraud, and trade secrets.

 The United States District Court for the Southern District of New York has appointed Mr. Loewenson as receiver in three separate SEC enforcement actions, including SEC v.
 Credit Bancorp, Ltd., in which he led a 14-year effort resulting in the recovery of most of the $200 million that customers lost in a Ponzi scheme.
 The SEC also appointed him Independent Consultant in an enforcement action against the notorious securities boiler room, Stratton Oakmont, which was featured in “The Wolf of Wall Street.”